Skip to content

 This is the conversation platform.
 Here, brands don’t just broadcast; they interact.
 Posts, stories, comments, direct messages.
 It’s less formal, more immediate.
 It builds communities.
 Brands listen, respond, and adapt.

 A sportswear brand shares user-generated content of people working out in their gear.
-They respond to comments, answer questions.
+They respond to comments and answer questions.
 This builds engagement, not just sales.

 3. Public Relations